-In order to ensure that the public was informed and had opportunities to comment at key milestones throughout the study, a detailed PPP was developed at the commencement of both the AA and DEIS/DEIR.
+In order to ensure that the public was informed and had opportunities to comment at key milestones throughout the study, a detailed PPP was developed at the commencement of both the AA and Draft EIS/EIR.
 The Plan included a detailed stakeholder database, communications protocols, public input tracking, a proposed schedule for interfacing with the public, and recommendations for how meetings should be conducted at various stages of the study.
 Additional recommendations for individual stakeholder interviews or briefings, inter-agency coordination and the formation of working groups were also described in the Plan.
-The full PPP plan can be referenced in the Scoping Report.
+The full PPP is provided in the Final Scoping Report (Appendix G).